10.0

 Edge

 The contact owns a 2017 Ford Edge.
-The contact stated while driving at an undisclosed speed, there was an engine misfire, and the vehicle then lost motive power with the check engine warning light illuminated.
-The vehicle was towed to an independent mechanic, where it was diagnosed with engine failure.
-The contact was informed that the engine needed to be replaced.
-The vehicle was not repaired.
-The dealer was contacted; however, the vehicle was not diagnosed or repaired.
-The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline for assistance.
-The failure mileage was approximately 120,000.
+The contact stated while driving at an undisclosed speed, the check engine warning light illuminated.
+The contact stated that while driving two weeks later, the check engine warning light illuminated again.
+The vehicle was taken to an independent mechanic where it was diagnosed with a coolant leak onto the spark plugs and ignition coils.
+The vehicle was repaired; however, three days later the failure reoccurred.
+The vehicle was towed to a dealer where it was diagnosed and determined that the engine needed to be replaced.
+The manufacturer was notified of the failure.
+The failure mileage was approximately 104,000.

 Edge